George Borg Olivier

 Giorgio Borg Olivier (Ġorġ Borg Olivier) (5 July 1911 – 29 October 1980) was a Maltese politician.
 He twice served as Prime Minister of Malta (1950–1955; 1962–1971) and as the Leader of the Nationalist Party.
 He was also Leader of the Opposition between 1955–1958, and again between 1971–1977.

 Borg Olivier was elected as one of the three Nationalist members of the Council of Government in 1939.
 In May 1940, when the leader of the Nationalist party, Enrico Mizzi, was first interned by the British and deported, Borg Olivier became interim leader.
 After his return, Mizzi made Borg Olivier his deputy.
 Rising to office as a protégé of Mizzi and Sir Ugo P. Mifsud, Borg Olivier believed in the economic and social development of Malta as a viable independent state and in the necessity of a mixed economy.
 During his premiership, he pursued corporatist policies to develop the tourism industry and construction as the engine of growth.
 Under his leadership, average living standards rose steadily as Malta began to decouple from a fortress economy purely dependent on the British military establishment.

 Near the end of his rule as prime minister, his government was rocked by various political and personal scandals, which seemed to symbolise the moral decay of the Maltese political establishment.
-Resigning from Leader of the Nationalist Party in 1977, Borg Olivier retained his parliamentary seat until his death in 1980.
+Resigning from the Leader of the Nationalist Party in 1977, Borg Olivier retained his parliamentary seat until his death in 1980.
 He was succeeded as leader of the party by Eddie Fenech Adami.

 Early life

 Family

-George Borg Olivier was born in Valletta, the son of Olivier Borg Olivier and Rosa (née Amato), and had had a sheltered childhood lived in the Valletta of the 1920s and 1930s.
+George Borg Olivier was born in Valletta, the son of Olivier Borg Olivier and Rosa (née Amato), and had a sheltered childhood lived in the Valletta of the 1920s and 1930s.

 Borg Olivier grew up in a family steeped in Nationalist politics.
 His uncle Salvatore was speaker of the house and then a senator, and led the opposition to Lord Strickland's Constitutional Party in the 1920s before becoming a cabinet minister during the premiership of Ugo P. Mifsud in the early 1930s.
-Borg Olivier followed in this uncle's footsteps by becoming a notary.
+Borg Olivier followed in his uncle's footsteps by becoming a notary.